No. 24 Texas Tech avoids upset, beats Southern Miss 71-65

 Texas Tech was also short-handed in its fourth straight game without freshman Jahmi’us Ramsey.
 The team's leading scorer has been sidelined by a hamstring injury.

 LaDavius Draine scored 21 points and Gabe Watson added 20 in Southern Miss' eighth consecutive loss to a ranked team going back to January 2011.
-Three of the defeats have come this season.
+Three of the defeats have come this season, including 25-point losses to Gonzaga, which was seventh and is up to No. 2, and Seton Hall, unranked now but 13th at the time.

 Texas Tech went ahead for good at 52-51 on a layup by Kyler Edwards with 8:54 remaining.